All Episodes

 And I'm telling you, your kid would be better off not going there.

-It has me, the Ivy League, if if you're talking about obviously, hell, even if you get into science, it's gonna be liberalism.
+If you care about education versus liberal indoctrination, because that's what we're talking about here, it has me, the Ivy League, if you're talking about, obviously, hell, even if you get into science, it's going to be liberalism.

 Because liberalism's corrupted every aspect of education there is.

-So even if you go into science in the Ivy League, you are going to be inundated with the global warming, the climate change, mumbo jumbo.
+So even if you go into science in the Ivy League, you are going to be inundated with the global warming, the climate change, mumbo-jumbo.

-But the point is it's it's a liberal indoctrination.
+But the point is, it's a liberal indoctrination, and everybody involved knows it.

 That's what its purpose is.